 AAV5

 AAV5 is the most genetically distinct AAV.
 Though AAV5 is one of many serotypes used to target the central nervous system, including neurons, AAV5 is generally the best choice for targeting astroglia.
-It has additionally been reported to have tropism for lung, liver, vascular endothelial, and smooth muscle cells (Issa et al., 2023).
+It has additionally been reported to have tropism for liver, vascular endothelial, and smooth muscle cells (Issa et al., 2023).

 AAV8